-This is a brief summary of a debate about the relationship between biodiversity conservation (BD) and managing for ecosystem services (ES) and the proper role of conservation.
-The debate centers around an article by Kareiva and Marvier (2012) and the discussion that followed.
+This is a brief summary of a debate about the proper role of conservation, and the relationship between biodiversity conservation (BD) and managing for ecosystem services (ES).
+The debate centres around an article by Kareiva and Marvier (2012).
+Some threads of the discussion can be found in:

 - A reply by Soule (2013), followed by Marvier (2014), and those below.